Pay-i Proxy Configuration

 Block

-limits are exceeded, Pay-i prevents the request from reaching the provider and returns an error response
+limits are in "overrun" or "blocked" state (spend > max), Pay-i prevents the request from reaching the provider and returns an error response

 This approach allows Pay-i to enforce spending constraints in real-time, before costs are incurred.